lark-parser/lark/README.md

 These features are planned to be implemented in the near future:

+ - Standard library of tokens (string, int, name, etc.)
+ - Contextual lexing for LALR (already working, needs some finishing touches)
+ - Parser generator - create a small parser, indepdendent of Lark, to embed in your project.
  - Grammar composition (in cases that the tokens can reliably signify a grammar change)
- - Parser generator - create a small parser, indepdendent of Lark, to embed in your project.
  - Optimizations in both the parsers and the lexer
  - Better handling of ambiguity